-The effect of historical deforestation on extreme temperature trends is intertwined with the effect of other climate forcings thus making it difficult to quantify based on observations.
-Based on results from four climate models, the impact of historical anthropogenic land cover change on temperature and precipitation extremes was found to be locally as important as changes arising from increases in atmospheric CO2 and seasurface temperatures, but with a lack of model agreement on the sign of changes (Pitman et al. 2012).
-In some regions the impact of land cover change masks or amplifies the effect of increased CO2 on extremes (Avila et al. 2012; Christidis et al. 2013).
-Using an observational constraint for the local biophysical effect of land cover change applied to a set of CMIP5 climate models, (Lejeune et al. 2018) found that historical deforestation increased extreme hot temperatures in northern mid-latitudes.
+The effect of historical deforestation on extreme temperature trends is intertwined with the effect of other climate forcings, thus making it difficult to quantify based on observations.
+Based on results from four climate models, the impact of historical anthropogenic land cover change on temperature and precipitation extremes was found to be locally as important as changes arising from increases in atmospheric CO2 and sea-surface temperatures, but with a lack of model agreement on the sign of changes (Pitman et al. 2012).
+In some regions, the impact of land cover change masks or amplifies the effect of increased CO2 on extremes (Avila et al. 2012; Christidis et al. 2013).
+Using an observational constraint for the local biophysical effect of land cover change applied to a set of CMIP5 climate models, Lejeune et al. (2018) found that historical deforestation increased extreme hot temperatures in northern mid-latitudes.
 The results also indicate a stronger impact on the warmest temperatures compared to mean temperatures.
 Findell et al. (2017) reached similar conclusions, although using only a single climate model.
-Importantly, the climate models involved in these three studies did not consider the effect of management changes which have been shown to be important, as discussed Section 2.5.2.
+Importantly, the climate models involved in these three studies did not consider the effect of management changes, which have been shown to be important, as discussed in Section 2.5.2.

-Based on the studies discussed above there is yet limited evidence but high agreement that land cover change affects local temperature extremes more than mean values.
-Observational studies assessing the role of land cover on temperature extremes are still very limited (Zaitchik et al. 2006; Renaud and Rebetez 2008), but suggest that trees dampen seasonal and diurnal temperature variations at all latitudes and even more so in temperate regions compared to short vegetation (Chen et al. 2018; Duveiller et al. 2018b; Li et al. 2015a; Lee et al. 2011).
+Based on the studies discussed above, there is limited evidence but high agreement that land cover change affects local temperature extremes more than mean values.
+Observational studies assessing the role of land cover on temperature extremes are still very limited (Zaitchik et al. 2006; Renaud and Rebetez 2008), but suggest that trees dampen seasonal and diurnal temperature variations at all latitudes, and even more so in temperate regions compared to short vegetation (Chen et al. 2018; Duveiller et al. 2018; Li et al. 2015a; Lee et al. 2011).
 Furthermore, trees also locally dampen the amplitude of heat extremes (Renaud and Rebetez 2008; Zaitchik et al. 2006) although this result depends on the forest type, coniferous trees providing less cooling effect than broadleaf trees (Renaud et al. 2011; Renaud and Rebetez 2008).

-2.5.1.2 Impacts of future global land cover changes on climate 2.5.1.2.1 At the global level
+2.5.1.2 Impacts of future global land cover changes on climate

+At the global level

-The most extreme emissions scenario (RCP8.5) that has been developed for the last coordinated modelling intercomparison of climate models (CMIP5) is the one that has received the most attention in the literature with respect to how projected future anthropogenic land cover changes (Hurtt et al. 2011) will affect the very large simulated global warming.
+The most extreme CMIP5 emissions scenario, RCP8.5, has received the most attention in the literature with respect to how projected future anthropogenic land use land cover changes (Hurtt et al. 2011) will affect the highest levels of global warming.